Who Can Record a Lien Without a Court Order

 What Happens When an Invalid Lien Slips Through

-If a nonconsensual lien is recorded without proper authorization, the attorney general or county attorney can file a notice of invalid lien.
-Once that notice is recorded, the lien is conclusively presumed invalid.
-The statute also makes clear that an unauthorized nonconsensual lien does not affect the marketability of title and does not serve as actual or constructive notice of anything.
+If someone records a nonconsensual lien without proper authorization, the attorney general or county attorney can act.
+They file a notice of invalid lien with the county recorder.
+Once that notice is recorded, the lien is treated as invalid.

-County recorders are not required to verify whether a lien qualifies before accepting it for recording.
-They are also not liable for accepting one that turns out to be invalid.
-The burden falls on the property owner or a government attorney to challenge it after the fact.
+County recorders do not verify whether a lien qualifies before accepting it.
+They face no liability for accepting one that turns out to be invalid.
+The property owner or a government attorney must challenge it after the fact.